CluedIn-io/CluedIn.Documentation/_docs/1-Integration/add-integration.md

 ### Data coming in

 Once the integration added, CluedIn will ingest the date, once that is done, you will receive a notification.

+### Product Owner

+You can set the Product Owner when you add an integration.
+You can have multiple Product Owners and it can change throughout the lifetime of the integration.

+Setting the Product Owner will dictate certain actions and responsibilities.
+These responsibilites include:

+ - They are responsible for accepting or rejecting Mesh Commands.
+ - They will be notified when a Subject Request Access contains data for this integration point.
+ - They will be responsible for the CluedIn Clean projects that contain data from this integration point.
+ - They will be notified when their system is involved in a Data Breach.
+ - They will be respomsible for accepting or rejecting the Data involved in a retention setup.
+ - They are responsible for setting the Consent for the properties in their integration.
+ - They are responsible for resolving duplicates in their integration point.
+ - They are responsible for the provider specific Vocabularies and the mappings to core Vocabularies.